UKPLab/linspector-web/README.md

         git clone https://github.com/maexe/linspector-server.git

-2. Create a virtual environment using __Python 3.6.1 or later__.
+2. Create a virtual environment using __Python 3.6.x__.

         pip install virtualenv
         cd linspector-server/
+        # As of Python 3.7.3 there is a bug using Eventlet with pathlib
-        virtualenv linspectorenv
+        virtualenv linspectorenv -p python3.6
         source linspectorenv/bin/activate

 3. Install requirements.